hdetering/discomark/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions

+## Experiencing Problems?

+Have a look at the [FAQ](https://github.com/hdetering/discomark/wiki/Frequently-Asked-Questions).

+If the FAQ is not helpful, you can [open an issue](https://github.com/hdetering/discomark/issues/new) to inform us about your problem.